boehmv/SMG5-SMG7/README.md

 Please see [here](https://github.com/boehmv/SMG5-SMG7/tree/main/doc/log_files) to access the log files from the complete analysis (run between 04.08.2020 - 10.08.2020)

 ## Quality control
 Please see [here](https://github.com/boehmv/SMG5-SMG7/tree/main/doc/RNAseq_QC) to access the MultiQC HTML result file for all samples, summarizing the FastQC, Salmon and STAR output.
-Please download the HTML file and corresponding to data to view the MultiQC report properly.
+Please download the HTML file and corresponding data to view the MultiQC report properly.

 ## R_sessions
 Please see [here](https://github.com/boehmv/SMG5-SMG7/tree/main/doc/R_sessions) to access the session info for the individual R scripts